spicy/strafe-analyzer/README.md

 This is a practice tool that promotes legit movement by telling the user how to improve.
 The tool analyzes player inputs and shows how to improve with various methods, such as statistics, and realtime graphs / comparisons.

 The Strafe Analyzer allows competitive players get precise data on how to improve their movement.
 The Analyzer is not a cheat by means of its features.
-It does not manipulate any inputs or gamedata despite being injected.
-In fact, I am experimenting with my own ClientSide anticheat within the Strafe Analyzer.
+It does not manipulate any inputs despite being injected.

 Because the Analyzer is a practice tool, and is not globally recognized as permissable, I have limited its use to specific -insecure servers **ONLY**.
 Otherwise, you are able to use it on any LAN server with the command 'sv_lan 1'.